Inventory Valuation Methods

 Inventory accounting assigns values to the company’s inventory and classifies them as the company’s assets.
 Assets are inventory that can be turned into cash in the near future.
 In order to accurately value your company, all your company’s assets need to be assessed.

-Is Inventory Tracking a Must?
+Is Inventory Tracking a must?

 There are two methods of determining income and expenses for accounting purposes: Cash accounting and Accrual accounting.

 In accrual accounting, the transaction is recorded when it is earned by sending out an invoice or receiving a bill.
-That’s why it is essential to track your inventory on every phase of the business cycle.
+That’s why it is essential to track your inventory in every phase of the business cycle.

 The new Tax Cuts and Jobs Act states that “if your business has gross receipts of less than $25 million, you can treat your inventory as “non-incidental material and supplies.”
-In layman terms, what it means is that the items in your inventory need not be valued and considered as assets of the company as they are bought for resale.
+In layman’s terms, what it means is that the items in your inventory need not be valued and considered as assets of the company as they are bought for resale.
 In this case, you can use the cash method of accounting.

 Inventory Valuation Method